xuankimtran/docs-1/pages/katalon-testcloud/testcloud-overview.md

 TestCloud saves time and reduces the cost of creating physical infrastructure to simulate the same platforms for test automation.

-Testcloud addresses the following problems:
+TestCloud addresses the following problems:

 * difficulty and inability to test across browsers and OS effectively.
 * scalability issues due to expensive infrastructure and slow process in setting up physical labs.